 I will need everything (bedroom furniture, bedding, clothing, toys, etc).

 I will also be setting up a “crowd-sourcing” donation page as soon as a match is made and I know ages & number of children…so if you are interested in providing a small (or large) donation I will provide you the link.
-Any money received will go toward the “everything” listed above and also toward the travel to meet the children when a match is made.
+Any money received will go toward the “everything” listed above and also toward the travel to meet the children when a match is made. - You will have to move!

-Yes, this is something I’m considering right now, so if you hear of a rental of 3 or more bedrooms (or for sale) please let me know.
+Yes, this is something I’m considering right now, so if you hear of a rental of 3 or more bedrooms (or for sale) please let me know. - Wow, you are brave!

-• Was it hard to be approved?
+Thanks…but really I’m just feeling ready to start a family and become a mom. - Was it hard to be approved?
 I wish I could adopt… (I get this a lot)

 For more information see: https://www.mcf.gov.bc.ca/adoption/adopt.htm